Runaway Ralph: Film adaptation

-Churchill Films produced an adaptation of Runaway Ralph directed by Ron Underwood in 1988, starring Fred Savage as Garf, airing as a two-part special on the ABC Weekend Special.
+Churchill Films produced an adaptation of Runaway Ralph directed by Ron Underwood in 1988, starring Fred Savage as Garf and featured Ray Walston reprising his role as Matt from the adaptation of The Mouse and the Motorcycle, airing as a two-part special on the ABC Weekend Special.
+The animation was done by John Matthews.
+The producer was George McQuilkin.
+The film received Emmy nominations for Outstanding Children Special, Best Directing and Writing Special Class.
 The film was distributed by Strand VCI Entertainment in 1991 and by Anchor Bay Entertainment in 1999.